-The ability to include Python scripts within blend-files is valuable for advanced tasks such as rigging, automation and using the Game Engine.
+The ability to include Python scripts within blend-files is valuable for advanced tasks such as rigging and automation.
 However, it poses a security risk since Python does not restrict what a script can do.

 Therefore, you should only run scripts from sources you know and trust.

 Automatic execution is disabled by default, however, some blend-files need this to function properly.

 When a blend-file tries to execute a script and is not allowed, a dialog will appear.
 In it, you can choose to Allow Execution or to Ignore the scripts.